iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 ---
 layout: distill
-title: "Neural Audio Codecs: how to get audio into LLMs"
+title: "Neural audio codecs: how to get audio into LLMs"
 description: Your blog post's abstract.
   Please add your abstract or summary here and not in the main body of your text.
   Do not include math/latex or hyperlinks.